 Professor Adebayo Olukoshi is currently Director of the UN African Institute for Economic Development and Planning (IDEP).
 He is a Professor of International Economic Relations.
 Until March 2009, he was Executive Secretary of the Council for Development of Social Science Research in Africa (CODESRIA).
 He has also previously served as Director of Research at the Nigerian Institute of International Affairs (NIIA) in Lagos; Senior Research Fellow/Research Programme Coordinator of the Nordic Africa Institute (NAI) in Uppsala, and Senior Programme Staff at the South Centre in Geneva.
 His research interests centre on the politics of economic relations, an area on which he has published extensively.

-Hassim is the co-founder and head of litigation and legal services at SECTION27, a public interest litigation centre based in Johannesburg.
-She previously held the position at AIDS Law Project, and is also a founder and serving Board member of Corruption Watch.
+Hassim is the former co-founder and head of litigation and legal services at SECTION27, a public interest litigation centre based in Johannesburg.
+She previously held the position at AIDS Law Project and is also a founder and serving Board member of Corruption Watch.

-Tseliso is CEO of Safer South Africa Foundation and an independent consultant on Human Rights, Democracy and Good Governance.
+Tseliso is CEO of the Human Rights Commission and an independent consultant on Human Rights, Democracy and Good Governance.
 He is also an adjunct lecturer in law at Columbia University School of Law and Ramapo College of New Jersey lecturing on African Politics and Human Rights.
 He was previously Chief Executive Officer of the South African Human Rights Commission where he managed the development and implementation of policies and strategic plans of the Commission.

 He has done much guest lecturing, speaking and writing engagements including being a Feature writer on human rights, democracy and good governance issues in the African continent for Afrobeatradio.net and a columnist for SEADiaspora, a blog on African Affairs.